COVID-19 vaccination in Canada: Approval for younger children and boosters

 On October 18, 2021, Pfizer-BioNTech submitted the vaccine for approval to Health Canada for children aged five to eleven.
 The submission called for smaller doses of the same vaccine used for adults.
 A few days later, Canada ordered 2.9 million child-dose Pfizer vaccines.

 In late October, NACI recommended the use of booster shots (third doses) of vaccines for certain immunocompromised peoples, people over the age of 70, people who had received a full series of the Oxford-AstraZeneca vaccine or Janssen vaccine and those in healthcare following 6 months of full vaccination.
 Many provinces then followed suit.

 On November 19, Health Canada approved the Pfizer-BioNTech vaccine for children aged five to eleven.
 Health Canada recommended children receive the smaller doses, with an interval of at least 8 weeks between vaccinations.
 Doses began to arrive several days later.

-Amid the discovery of the Omicron variant, NACI will review information on recommendations for booster shots for most adults.
+Amid the discovery of the Omicron variant, NACI reviewed information on recommendations for booster shots for most adults.
 Prime Minister Trudeau said that if boosters were offered to all, Canada would have ample supply.
-Some provinces have begun offering boosters to those outside of NACI recommendations in advance.
+Some provinces began offering boosters to those outside of NACI recommendations in advance.

 On January 28, 2022, truckers from across Canada drove to Ottawa to protest against mandatory vaccination for truckers crossing the border from the U.S. to Canada.

 On April 5, 2022, NACI began recommending that fourth doses be given to vulnerable populations, namely seniors living in long-term care homes and people aged 80 and up.

 On July 14, 2022, Health Canada approved the Moderna vaccine for children aged between six months and five years, rendering an additional 1.7 million people eligible for vaccination.
 Children in this age group will receive approximately a quarter of the dose given to adults.